Music

 MFL

 Independent Activities: Students could continue working on the rhythms learn in lessons at home by clapping them.
 They could also teach other members of their family the different rhythms and create a family based rhythmic performance.
 Students could also visit the websites below to further deepen/consolidate their learning of rhythms.
 Some of these links provide opportunities to use online software to create your own rhythms.
-Students can continue developing this knowledge by accessing the websites below.
-Students can also find pieces of music and annotate them by writing the pitch letter underneath each note, deepening their understanding of pitch and reading music.
+Students can continue developing this knowledge through accessing the Youtube links below.
+Students can also find pieces of music on “Sheet music direct” and annotate them by writing the pitch letter underneath each note, deepening their understanding of pitch and reading music.
 These pieces can be practised using the virtual keyboard online.
-Students can continue composing short melodic ideas at home using the virtual keyboard online.
-They could write this music using a website called “noteflight”.
-Students can also deepen their knowledge of melody writing by watching the video links below.
+Students can continue composing short melodic ideas at home using the virtual keyboard online or the “tone matrix”.
+They could write more advanced music using websites such as “noteflight” and “bandlab”.
+Students can also deepen their knowledge of melody writing through watching the Youtube links below.

 Year 8 Term 1 Term 2 Term 3